 SURGERY It is one of the ways used to mitigate the condition.
 Surgery is used when there is nerve damage or Carpal tunnel has persisted for a long time or the patient does not respond to other methods of treatment.
 Surgery is done by cutting a ligament around the wrist which helps in reducing pressure on the median nerve.
 After surgery, some physical therapy in most cases may be used to help regain the proper working of the hand.

 b) Open surgery-involves opening up the hand and making an incision to help view the carpal tunnel and other organs.
 It is done by operating on the carpal ligament to enable the median nerve to have more room for the median nerve.
 It is done within one day with the patient requiring doses of anesthesia to reduce the pain.
 The anesthesia wears off in a few hours.
 The operation helps to relieve the pressure off the hand.
 Open surgery results in an open wound which must be well taken care of and must be dressed well and cleaned regularly to prevent infection.
 There are many disadvantages that come as a result of the procedure: it is risky, it takes more time for patients to recover as opposed to physical therapy.
 The operation should be done a few months after diagnosis of the disease for better results.
 It should be considered in patients who have visible symptoms of the disease.
 Patients experience relief for their pain some even as early as the first night after the surgery is performed.
-The benefits outweighs the risks and patients should consider taking this surgery if other treatments have failed.
-Surgeries results in various side effects; decreased in the grip of a person’s hand, nerve damage, infection of the infected area, pain and stiffness.
+The benefits outweigh the risks and patients should consider taking this surgery if other treatments have failed.
+Surgeries result in various side effects; decreased in the grip of a person’s hand, nerve damage, infection of the infected area, pain and stiffness.
 It is also impossible to use the hand that was operated on before the hand completely heals off.

-c) Post-operative recovery– complications from the CTS surgery are very rare with 95% of patients making successful recovery.
+c) Post-operative recovery– complications from the CTS surgery are very rare with 95% of patients making a successful recovery.
 Most have reported complete relief from pain and other symptoms.
-Some therapists recommend recovery patients to wear a wrist to regulate movement of that hand to prevent further injury which might prolong the healing time.
+Some therapists recommend recovery patients to wear a wrist to regulate the movement of that hand to prevent further injury which might prolong the healing time.
 Gentle hand exercises or physiotherapy are also done to help regain normal functioning of the hand.
 For those considering surgery, they should be ready to part with 5000 to 10000 us dollars.

 2. Non-surgical therapy is one of the best treatment for the disease and it is a good alternative to surgery.
 It is also called manual therapy.
-It should be the first therapy used in treatment of the carpal tunnel syndrome.
-Beyond the many benefits over surgery, manual therapy is a good cost savings method.
+It should be the first therapy used in the treatment of the carpal tunnel syndrome.
+Beyond the many benefits of surgery, manual therapy is a good cost savings method.
 Therapy is focused mainly on the neck and median nerves.
-It is also important to focus the therapy on the shoulders, elbow, forearm, wrist and fingers.
+It is also important to focus the therapy on the shoulders, elbow, forearm, wrist, and fingers.
 It helps in reducing the pain.
-It can be used to treatment the syndrome even if it has persisted for a long time.
+It can be used to treat the syndrome even if it has persisted for a long time.
 Off all patients treated by physical therapy, only 15 to 20 % require surgery.
 Surgical methods are risky with patients who have undergone surgery require another surgery to correct the condition.
 There are many

 ways physiotherapy can be carried out.
 Some of those ways include;